j1rie/IRMP_STM32_KBD/eventlircd/README.md

 E.g. triggerhappy is needed to resume from suspend.
 See irmp_stm32_kbd.conf and 70-irmp.rules.

 ## Don't use softhddevice for remote control
-It is recommended to use vdr-plugin-irmphidkbd instead, because softhddevice'r remote function is not as precise.
+It is recommended to use vdr-plugin-irmphidkbd instead, because softhddevice's remote function is not as precise.